Deploy a static WordPress site

 publicdirectory, representing the site you want to deploy to Workers.
 This will be the location of your WordPress site.

 workers-sitedirectory, which contains the Workers script that will serve your website content.
-In this tutorial, we won’t change anything in this folder.
+In this tutorial, you will not change anything in this folder.

-wrangler.tomlfile, which contains the configuration details for our
+wrangler.tomlfile, which contains the configuration details for your

 public folder mentioned above.

 Open the ZIP file downloaded from your WordPress static export, and extract the contents of the ZIP into the

 Your directory structure should look something like this: